ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 ## Optimisation 5: Dependent hashmap

-The following flamegraph shows that at this point, around 68 % of the time goes to operations on [`Data.Dependent.Map`](https://hackage.haskell.org/package/dependent-map):
+At this point, around 68 % of the time goes to operations on [`Data.Dependent.Map`](https://hackage.haskell.org/package/dependent-map):

 [![](../images/speeding-up-sixty/5-8ea6700415f1c46fb300571382ef438ae6082e8e.svg)](../images/speeding-up-sixty/5-8ea6700415f1c46fb300571382ef438ae6082e8e.svg)

-Note that this was 15 % when we started out, so this has become the bottleneck only because we've fixed several others.
+Note that this was 15 % when we started out, so it has become the bottleneck only because we've fixed several others.

-`Data.Dependent.Map` implements a kind of dictionary data structure that allows the type of values depend on the value of the key, which is crucial for caching the result of queries, where each query may return a different type.
+`Data.Dependent.Map` implements a kind of dictionary data structure that allows the type of values depend on the key, which is crucial for caching the result of queries, since each query may return a different type.

-`Data.Dependent.Map` is implemented as a clone of `Data.Map` from the `containers` package, adding this kind of key-value dependency, so it's implemented as a binary tree and uses comparisons on the key type when doing insertions and lookups.
+`Data.Dependent.Map` is implemented as a clone of `Data.Map` from the `containers` package, adding this key-value dependency, so it's a binary tree that uses comparisons on the key type when doing insertions and lookups.

 In the flamegraph above we can also see that around 21 % of the time goes to comparing the `Query` type.
-The reason for this slowness is that queries often contain strings, because they're often on the form "get the type of [name]", and strings are slow to compare because you need to traverse at least part of the string for each comparison.
+The reason for this slowness is likely that queries often contain strings, because most are things like "get the type of [name]".
+Strings are slow to compare because you need to traverse at least part of the string for each comparison.

-It would be a better idea to use a hash map, because then the string usually only has to be traversed once to compute the hash, but the problem is that there is no _dependent_ hash map library in Haskell.
+It would be a better idea to use a hash map, because then the string usually only has to be traversed once, to compute the hash, but the problem is that there is no _dependent_ hash map library in Haskell.
 Until now that is.
 I implemented a [dependent version of the standard `Data.HashMap`](https://github.com/ollef/dependent-hashmap) type from the